-The focus is on meanings so as to draw from this experience and prior or new knowledge those elements that now become "truth" in light of the Gospel.
+The focus is on meanings, drawing from this experience and prior/new knowledge.
+How might those elements now become "truth" in light of the Gospel?

 - a.
 What have you learned from this experience? - b.
-What new insights do you have about self, human nature, church, world, God? - c.
+What new insights do you have about self, human nature, church, world, and God? - c.
 At what points does your experience intersect with the Christian Gospel?
 In what ways? - d.
 What does this have to say to you about your ministry? - e.
 What are the implications for yourself as a minister?
 Weaknesses?
 Strengths? - f.
 How do you feel about ministry?
 About yourself in ministry? - g.
-What emerges as ultimate concern for you?
+What emerges as an ultimate concern for you?